INFORMATION FOR STUDENTS

 Yes.
-KBOR policy provides that for times when class rules dictate that all purses and backpacks have to be left unattended, university policies may require that individuals who want to carry a concealed carry handgun have it holstered and concealed on their person, instead of in a bag or backpack, before they arrive at the class.
+KBOR policy provides that for times when class rules dictate that all purses and backpacks have to be left at a distance from students, university policies may require that individuals who want to carry a concealed carry handgun have it holstered and concealed on their person, instead of in a bag or backpack, before they arrive at the class.
 Instructors must give prior notice of such rules.

 Where are Secure Storage Devices?

 KU does not provide publicly available secure storage for concealed handguns.
 Students are strongly encouraged to think through their schedule and activities each day before deciding to carry.

 - Will you be working out at the Rec Center?

 - Are you in a class or group activity that requires a change of clothing or physical contact with others such as an intramural practice, or a theater, dance, or sport class?

 - Will you attend an event in a structure with adequate security measures, such as a men’s basketball game?

 If you need to take part in activities that make your responsibility to conceal your handgun impossible or where concealed handguns are not allowed, ensure you have the ability and make time to securely store and conceal the firearm in your vehicle or in your residence.

 I Just Witnessed a Violation of Policy/Law.
 How Do I Report It?